 16. If practicable, members of the public must be given the opportunity to witness the prize draw.
 If that is not practicable, audit records confirming the prize draw must be made available to an authorised officer or member of the Police Force on request.

-[Schedule 5 inserted in Gazette 6 Sep 2016 p.
+[Schedule 5 inserted by Gazette 6 Sep 2016 p.
 3832-3.]

 Notes